 THE ALPS! (many thanks for that you SUV owners).

-we muddled through, and I hope that you did, too.
+we muddled through.
 Here is a brief record of the

 summer 2003 highlights in Peckville and the Valley of Peck.

 may not find this tangibly rewarding unless you're included here, so this is a